JakubJDolezal/jakubjdolezal.github.io/_pages/about.md

   - /about.html
 ---

-This is my personal webpage.
-I am a theoretical physics PH.D. student with a particular interest in statistical physics, large deviations and diffusive systems.
+I am a member of the Department of Applied Mathematics and Theoretical Physics.
+I am in the Soft Matter research group and am supervised by Rob Jack.
+My current research interests are large deviations in ensembles of biased interacting particles and more broadly statistical mechanics in general.